ShaneHarvey/RapMap/report.md

 ## Alignment results
 RapMap now has support to quasi-align reads to its set of mapping locations.
 This can be controlled with a commandline flag, *-a*, which defaults to false.
-If the flag is not present Gotoh alignment is skipped and the would be aligned suffix and/or prefix of the read are reported as **M** in the CIGAR string.
+If the flag is not present alignment is skipped and the would be aligned suffix and/or prefix of the read are reported as **M** in the CIGAR string.

 ## Speed on synthetic data